Lee’s Woods Trail: A Historic Hike at Leesylvania State Park in Woodbridge, Virginia

 Interestingly, an operational railroad runs through the state park today.
 As you hear the whistle of the train, it sounds eerily as if it will pass through this very spot.

 Continue on this wooded hike until the 1.8-mile mark.
 Turn left, then turn right to continue down the hill to complete this historic hike.

 As you proceed, you can either turn left through the amphitheater and down the stairs to the trail kiosk or you can proceed down the gravel road to the circle.

 From the trail kiosk, this hike took me nearly one-hour including time spent to admire historic ruins and read educational placards.

-Bring a picnic lunch to enjoy post-hike on one of numerous picnic tables or on the sandy beach adjacent to the fishing pier.
-For a second hike in the park, head to Powell’s Creek.
+Bring a picnic lunch to enjoy on one of many picnic tables or on the sandy beach adjacent to the fishing pier.
+For a second park hike, head to Powell’s Creek.

 The full vision never came to fruition, though the coastal area of the park was home to a Ferris wheel, three swimming pools, a merry-go-round and pony rides.

 For a second hike, head to Neabsco Creek Boardwalk.
 It’s an easy eight-minute drive and the views across the tidal wetlands from the boardwalk are sensational.

 Erin Gifford is the editor of Go Hike Virginia.
 She has completed more than 300 hikes in Virginia.
 She is also the author of three hiking guidebooks from Falcon Guides.
 Need help finding a hike?
 Check out the Trail Finder feature or send Erin a message.